Tips on Successful Young Plant Propagation

 Misting / Watering

 Mist or fog has to be applied often early in propagation to minimize transpiration so the cutting will not lose turgidity.
 Some growers will spray an adjuvant on the leaves of their cuttings to allow for uniform water coverage, slowing transpiration.
 Frequency of misting / fogging is often dictated by the growing medium and the needs of the cutting.
 The goal is to apply enough water to keep the growing medium wet, but not saturated.
-Tests should be conducted to determine the optimum duration and frequency of misting / fogging for each crop and for the time of year.
+Closely monitor to determine the optimum duration and frequency of misting / fogging for each crop and for the time of year.
 Remember a wet environment invites disease that can rot cuttings or cause foliar diseases.
 Plants that are sensitive to excess misting (and more prone to disease) include begonia, bracteantha, heliotrope, verbena, etc.

 Once cuttings start to callus, reduce mist / fog frequency and allow the growing medium to dry out more between irrigation events.
 Avoid saturating the growing medium as this will minimize oxygen in the growing medium which will stress the cuttings and inhibit root development.
 Plants that are sensitive to excess water and easily rot include begonia, bracteantha, calibrachoa, coleus, petunia, sutera, verbena, etc.